Where is Away

 Environmental Services Staff (both in Cleaning Services, and student staff in Waste Diversion) collect co-mingled and glass recycling in campus buildings.
 These items are brought down to Facilities Management where Waste Diversion student staff make sure there are no contaminants (trash or other items not meant for the co-mingled recycling) and make sure that glass is sorted out.
 Then they place the co-mingled in a large recycling dumpster and the glass in a separate glass recycling dumpster.

-When these on campus dumpsters get full LeMay hauls them to the Tacoma Recovery and Transfer Center.
+When these on campus dumpsters get full LeMay hauls them to the Hidden Valley Recycling Center in Puyallup.
 Where they are sorted and prepared to be recycled!

 Most of our metal recycling is put into our co-mingled recycling (such as soda and soup cans), larger metal items however, are collected and recycled separately.

 Items such as old trash cans, and broken filing cabinets are placed into our large metal dumpster and hauled free of charge by Pearson Metal Recycling, where it is broken down and recycled.